CowTrainer/MicroCoder/README.md

 ## Compile and run yourself

-If you have QT installed yourself, you can open QT Creator, go to Open File or Project, and select the Microcoder.pro file.
+If you have QT installed yourself, you can open QT Creator, go to Open File or Project, and select the Microcoder.pro file (located in Microcoder_Source)

 You can then run the program by building and running.